Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 ## Exploratory Data Analysis:

-What is the gender distribution in the organization?
+1. What is the gender distribution in the organization?
 Distil to regions and departments?
  - Gender Distribution:
--  -Male: 465
+  - 1.Male: 465
--  -Female: 441
+  -2.Female: 441
--  -No gender: 40
+  -3.No gender: 40

 - Regions/Locations: Total employee in each location
 -  -Kaduna: 361